floooh/yakc/web/p030_explorecaos.md

 WINDOW y h x w id
 ~~~

-Where 'x' and 'y' are the coordinates of the top-left corners, and 'w' and
+Where 'x' and 'y' are the coordinates of the top-left corner, and 'w' and
-'h' are the width and height, the max width of a window is 28 hex, and
+'h' are the window width and height.
+The max width of a window is 28 hex, and
-the max height is 20 hex (which is 40/32 dezimal).
+the max height is 20 hex.
 The 'id' is a number between
 0 and 9.
 Once windows are defined, they can be activated with

 ~~~
 WINDOW id
 ~~~

-The following commands split the screen in half, and define windows with
+The following commands split the screen in half into two windows with
 different background colors (if you screw up, simply Reset the KC85/4
 using the debugger menu).